minsoehan/devcpages/content/tech/build-script-for-cloudflare-and-hugo/index.md

 date = '2025-08-08T16:35:50+06:30'
 draft = false
-title = 'Build Script for Cloudflare and Hugo' categories = ['tech', 'script'] tags = ['cloudflare', 'hugo', 'build', 'pagefind']
+title = 'Build Script for Cloudflare and Hugo' description = 'A script for hugo build and git push that Cloudflare will build site.' categories = ['tech', 'script'] tags = ['cloudflare', 'hugo', 'build', 'pagefind']
 +++